All ingredients are individually packaged, but our central facility

 Prepare the Ingredients

 Halve and peel onion.
-Cut ¼ the onion into a fine dice and remaining into thin strips.
+Finely chop ¼ the onion and slice remaining into thin strips.

 Core tomato and cut into ¼" dice.

 Separate steak strips into a single layer and pat dry.
 Season all over with seasoning rub.

 Place a large non-stick pan over medium-low heat.